pyDataVis/pyDataVis/docs/pyDataVis.md

 A curve consists of a set of two vectors (X and Y).
 Thanks to the *Curves* menu, the curves can be deleted, duplicated or copied.
 A curve copied in a pyDataVis window cannot be pasted in the same window because two curves cannot share the same name.
 If the curve is pasted in a window containing a vector having the same name, the original name is suffixed with the ''#'' character.
 It is the same when a curve is duplicated,

-When a X,Y curve is pasted into another window, if the same X-vector already exists in a data block there are two possibilities, either to add the Y-vector at the end of the data block or to create a new data block to store the X and Y vectors.
-This is left to the choice of the user.
+When a X,Y curve is pasted into another window, if the same X-vector already exists in a data block, there are two possibilities, either to add the Y-vector at the end of the data block or to create a new data block to store the X and Y vectors.
+This is left to the user's choice.

 The *Save in file* option allows for saving a given curve in a new file.